 We have been discussing about the stronger core that will be achieved through suitcase deadlift, but no one shall underestimate its effects on the lower body as well.

 Your glutes, hamstring, and quads come into action while lifting the dumbbell up from the ground.
 The only disadvantage is you won’t be able to lift as much as you can lift in conventional Deadlift.
 So you can expect the impact to be not as good as conventional Deadlift, but if you are unable to perform conventional Deadlift due to lack of hip mobility then suitcase Deadlift is surely a great option.

 5# Bigger forearms

 Suitcase Deadlift works great on your two muscle groups from your forearm, which is “Hand flexor and hand extensors”.
 Due to this obvious reason, suitcase Deadlift works great for bigger forearms and better gripping capability.

 If you want to put some extra pressure on your forearms, then try using a barbell instead of using dumbbell or kettlebell.
-Balancing the barbell with a single hand can be proven to be very effective to built strong forearms.
+Balancing the barbell with a single hand can be challenging but proven to be very effective in the development of strong forearms.

 For more, check out the video below.